ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

    - `Framerate (FPS)` set to `Same as source` with `Constant Framerate` selected.
    - `Constant Quality` set to a value of between 20 to 25, with smaller values resulting in larger, higher quality files.
    - `Encoder Profile` set to `High` to use the H.264 High profile.

-   - `Encoder Level` set to `Auto` to let Handbrake decide automatically on which level to use.
+5. Depending on how long you are willing to spend time encoding, change the `Encoder Preset` under `Encoder Options` to a preset from `Ultrafast` to `Placebo` with `Veryslow` being recommended.
+Slower presets results in better video quality and may also reduce video file size.

-5. Depending on how long you are willing to spend time encoding, change the `Encoder Preset` under `Encoder Options` to a preset from `Ultrafast` to `Placebo`, with slower presets resulting in better video quality and may also reduce video file size.
-Do not use the `Placebo` preset as it takes much longer to encode than `Veryslow` for very little improvement in quality or file size.
+**NOTE:** Do not use the `Placebo` preset as it takes much longer to encode than `Veryslow` for very little improvement in quality or file size.

 ![Setting the video codec and quality in Handbrake](img/codecquality-handbrake.png "Setting the video codec and constant quality")